-Indiana grandmother becomes first people sentenced over Capitol riot on Jan.
+Indiana grandmother becomes first person sentenced over Capitol riot on Jan.
 6

 In the last two weeks, at least four other defendants, including a Tennessee man, a Maryland man and a Virginia couple, have also pleaded guilty to misdemeanor charges.

-• This report is based in part on wire services.
+• This article is based in part on wire service reports.

 Sign up for Daily Newsletters